weomweom/tic-tac-toe/README.md

  - Movement history is stored and listed next to the game panel
  - You can go back to any step at any time
  - Step coordinates are printed as (row, column)
- - Shows who is taking the next step
+ - Shows who is taking the next step, the winner or that it's a draw!
- - Shows the winner

-# TODO

-~~1.
-Wyświetl w historii współrzędne dla każdego z ruchów w formacie (wiersz, kolumna).~~

-2. Zastosuj pogrubienie na aktualnie wyświetlanym elemencie listy ruchów.

-4. Przepisz komponent Board w taki sposób, aby wyświetlić wszystkie pola za pomocą dwóch pętli, zamiast jawnie je podawać w kodzie.

-6. Gdy któryś z graczy wygra, podświetl trzy pola, które zapewniły zwycięstwo.

-8. Jeśli gra zakończy się z powodu braku możliwych ruchów, wyświetl odpowiednią wiadomość.
+ - The last move is bolded
+ - Winning combo has a green background